 What I love about this cake is blood orange zest and juice are in every component: the cake, the soaking syrup, and the glaze.
-If you can, find the Moro variety of blood orange, as they have a deeper red skin and juice.–David Leite
+If you can find the Moro variety of blood orange, that’s ideal, as it has a deep red skin and juice.–David Leite

 Blood Orange Swirl Pound Cake